 Be sure to check out our comprehensive guide to dog training treats to find a great treat for your dog.
-However, if you just want a quick recommendation, it is hard to go wrong with Zuke's Mini Naturals.

 It is important to insist that your dog executes a given command immediately, just as it is important that you reward him immediately after he completes the desired action.

 If you let too much time pass between command and response, your dog won’t necessarily learn to follow commands immediately, and this type of behavior may corrupt the command you are trying to teach him.

 Teaching your dog training commands in a low-distraction environment helps to limit these types of problems.
 With few distractions, there won’t be any barriers to performing commands immediately after you issue them.